TomCranitch/wptool/README.md

 A tool for performing weakest precondition analysis on concurrent programs written in a while language, for which the syntax is detailed below.
 The tool builds up predicates which are given to an SMT solver (usually z3 or CVC4) for processing.

+Support for pointers and declassification is available on the `pointers` branch.

 ## Requirements
 * Java 11
 * Scala (tested with 2.13.3)